restaurant-manager-lk/frontend/README.md

 # Docker-Based Full-Stack Application (Frontennd)

-This is a Docker-based full-stack application that includes a frontend and a backend connected to a MongoDB database..
+This is a Docker-based full-stack application that includes a frontend and a backend connected to a MongoDB database.

 ## Prerequisites